jxmot/Toolbox/README.md

 **Hyper-V :**

-After a recently installing *Microsoft Visual Studio Community* I noticed that their virtual machine software called *Hyper-V* was installed.
+After recently installing *Microsoft Visual Studio Community* I noticed that their virtual machine software called *Hyper-V* was installed.
 And afterwards when I ran VirtualBox it failed to start the virtual machine.
 After some research and reading I determined that Hyper-V was the cause of the problem.
 Just to be clear the symptoms manifest as the virtual machine window closing abruptly and a dialog contain the message **VT-x is not available (VERR_VMX_NO_VMX)**.

 The fix I used was to disable Hyper-V. And the most useful information I found was at [How to Enable and Disable Hyper-V in Windows 10 & 8](http://www.poweronplatforms.com/enable-disable-hyper-v-windows-10-8/).